 - In type II a Shirodkar's suture may be required to treat cervical incompetence.

-- Generally Ehlers-Danlos syndrome is well tolerated in pregnancy except in type IV.
+- Generally Ehlers-Danlos syndrome is well tolerated in pregnancy except for type IV.

-- The major risk is aortic dissection in pregnancy.
+- The major risk for women with Marfan's syndrome is aortic dissection in pregnancy.
 Family history may indicate the level of this risk but echocardiography to assess the aortic root in pregnancy should be used.